🌿 Amazon Jungle Packing List & Dieta Friendly Travel Guide 🌿

 ✔ Fanny pack or small backpack to keep ceremony items together

 The jungle is beautiful—and loud.
-Comfort items help you rest deeply.
+Comfort items help you rest better.

 ✔ *Earplugs (swimmer’s earplugs work best)